-Designated school personnel should contact the Department of Pupil Personnel for any student who has reached at least on the fifth or more unexcused absence(s)/tardy(ies) so the DPP can attempt to contact the parent/guardian or the student (if he/she is eighteen (18) years or older) with a Final Notice.
-The DPP will may attempt to schedule a conference serving as an attendance intervention.
-If the notified individual(s) fail(s) to attend the scheduled conference, a truancy petition may be filed if the student receives an additional unexcused absence; a petition may also be filed with the CDW office for any student ages thirteen (13) to seventeen (17).
+Designated school personnel should contact the Department of Pupil Personnel for any student who has reached at least the fifth or more unexcused absence(s)/tardy(ies) so the DPP can attempt to contact the parent/guardian or the student (if he/she is eighteen (18) thirteen (13) years or older) with a Final Notice.
+The DPP may attempt to schedule a conference serving as an attendance intervention.
+If the notified individual(s) fail(s) to attend the scheduled conference, and the student receives an additional unexcused absence(s), an educational neglect petition may be filed with Family Court or a truancy affidavit may be filed with the CDW office for any student ages thirteen (13) to seventeen (17).